 Invite someone to run a face-painting station or make balloon animals.

 Whatever you do, be sure to offer something to keep those nonracers occupied.

 7. Make an event out of it

-A maximum of four boys will be racing at any one time.
+A maximum of four boys or girls will be racing at any one time.
 So what will Scouts and parents do between races?

 They can cheer on their fellow Scouts with some of these songs and yells.

 They can purchase food at the concession stand — operated by a local Boy Scout troop or Venturing crew, perhaps.